aleighcar/coffee-shop-sales-bi-dashboard/README.md

 # coffee-shop-sales-bi-dashboard
 **Daily Grind Coffee Sales BI Dashboard**

-*A Power BI case study: from flat file → star schema → actionable insights*
+*A Power BI Case Study: from flat file ➡️ star schema ➡️ actionable insights*

-**Overview**
+## 📌 Project Overview
 This project transforms raw point-of-sale transactions into a scalable business intelligence solution.
 Beyond visualizing a flat CSV, the dataset was re-engineered into a star schema, enhanced with DAX measures, and delivered as interactive Power BI dashboards covering sales, product performance, and customer behavior.

+## ‼️**Why It Matters
-**Why it matters**: This mirrors how analytics is done in the real world—clean data model, robust KPIs, and decision-ready insights.
+This mirrors how analytics is done in the real world—clean data model, robust KPIs, and decision-ready insights.

+## 📸 Screenshots
+Below are selected previews from the Brew-Haha Coffee Shop Analytics dashboards and supporting analysis.
+Each screenshot highlights a different stakeholder perspective and demonstrates how the project translates raw data into actionable insights.

+## ▶️ **Sales Overview**
+*High-level KPIs (Total Sales, Average Order Value, YoY Growth) with sales trends over time.
+This view helps executives quickly assess business performance and growth patterns.*

 ![Sales Overview](screenshots/SalesOverviewScreenshot.png)

+## ▶️ **Product Performance**
+*Top 10 products by revenue and size preferences (e.g., coffee cup sizes).
+This page highlights category trends and gives product managers actionable insights into pricing, upselling, and promotions.*

 ![Product Performance](screenshots/ProductPerformanceScreenshot.png)

+## ▶️ **Customer Insights**
+*Breakdown of loyalty vs non-loyalty sales, customer retention rates, and repeat vs new customers.
+Designed for marketing and operations teams to measure engagement and program effectiveness.*

 ![Customer Insights](screenshots/CustomerInsightsScreenshot.png)

-**Table of Contents**
+## 📕 **Table of Contents**
 - Overview
 - Dataset
 - Methodology